6 Things You Need To Know About SEO for your Photography Website

 In today's world, consumers have more choices than ever before.
-Shopping is no longer about the business that is down the street and around the corner.
-The store your mother, grandmother, and great-grandmother went to is no longer relevant for that fact alone.
-Nowadays it's all about Google ranking.
-If Google thinks a business is good enough to be featured as a top result, then they are good enough to trust with your money.
+Shopping is no longer about the business down the street and around the corner.
+The store your mother, grandmother, and great-grandmother went to are irrelevant for that fact alone.
+Nowadays, it's all about Google ranking.
+If Google thinks a business is good enough to be featured as a top result, they are good enough to trust your money.

-Getting a top-ranking position on Google has become a major challenge for new and small businesses to overcome.
+Getting a top-ranking position on Google has become a significant challenge for new and small businesses to overcome.
 And it can be especially true for the image section of Google search.
-Photographers in particular face an uphill battle when it comes to moving their business website to the top of the SERP (Search Engine Results Pages).
+Photographers, in particular, face an uphill battle when it comes to moving their business website to the top of the SERP (Search Engine Results Pages).
 SERPs display a list of both organic and paid search results.

-The following are a few SEO tips that will help your photography website get a higher ranking on Google.
+The following are a few SEO tips to help your photography website get a higher ranking on Google.

 1. Understand Your Potential Clients And What They Want

-The key to ranking high in search results is thinking like your potential clients.
-It really just takes knowing what they are searching for and the keywords they're using in their searches.
+Ranking high in search results is thinking like your potential clients.
+It just takes knowing what they are searching for and the keywords in their searches.

-In order to select the right keywords to use on your site to rank higher in search results, you first need to figure out what the most likely search queries will be.
-The good news is, there is no need to guess when it comes to this matter.
-You can use tools to find out what words people are searching for most often and what keywords are most likely to lead them to your website.
+To select the right keywords to use on your site to rank higher in search results, you first need to figure out the most likely search queries.
+The good news is that there is no need to guess when it comes to this matter.
+Instead, you can use tools to find out what words people are searching for most often and what keywords will likely lead them to your website.

-Be sure to enter in your target locations to see the searches that are relevant to your area.
+Be sure to enter your target locations to see the relevant searches for your area.
 Then click the button that says, “Get Ideas.”

-After you have downloaded the comprehensive list that Google provides, narrow down the keywords down to the most relevant options and start using them on your website.
+After downloading the comprehensive list that Google provides, narrow the keywords down to the most appropriate options and start using them on your website.